nginxinc/nginx-controller-lab/docs/markdown.md

    3. Select `Create Comp - trading - referrals`
    4. In the right hand frame of Postman, select the Body tab
    5. Review the JSON
-   6. PUT the configuration by selecting Send
+   6. Change the method from GET to PUT and click Send
-   7. Change the command to GET and Send
+   7. Change the method back to GET and Send
    8. View the status of the configuration being applied in the currentStatus section and that the selfConfigState is in configuring
    9. Repeat the GET until configured equals 1